5/14/2025

 Matt Condon

 That's helpful.
-And I also just wanted to ask about the -to-end platform.
-What percentage of your DSP buys are also going through your SSP?
+And then I also just wanted to ask about the end-to-end platform and just What percentage of your DSP buys are also going through your SSP?
 And just what ending are we in there?
-And how much higher do you guys think that could go?
+And how much higher do you guys think that can go?
 Thank you so much.

 speaker